Different Types of Perms for Women

 Don't let a head of curls fool you.
 While plenty of women are blessed with curly locks, others have to achieve the texture by way of a chemical permanent.
 To get the look of natural curls, stylist can use rods in different shapes and sizes.

-Basic Perm on One-Length Hair
+Finger Waves on One-Length Hair

 This classic perm looks vintage and wavy.
 This look can be achieved with a basic perm style done on one-length hair and medium rods.
 It is best to let this style dry naturally.
 Excessive drying and using a comb or brush will make it look frizzy.
 Using a serum with argon oil will keep your waves looking soft and defined.